-Hadoop [58] was the first major open source platform developed to process large amounts of data in parallel.
-The map-reduce [19] functional model introduced by Hadoop is well understood and adapted for writing distributed pleasingly parallel and one-pass applications.
+Hadoop [54] was the first major open source platform developed to process large amounts of data in parallel.
+The map-reduce [17] functional model introduced by Hadoop is well understood and adapted for writing distributed pleasingly parallel and one-pass applications.
 Coupled with Java, it provides a great tool for average programmers to process data in parallel.
-Soon enough, though, the shortcomings of HadoopâĂŹs simple API and its disk-based communications [21] became apparent, and systems such as Apache Spark [61] and Apache Flink [15] were developed to overcome them.
+Soon enough, though, the shortcomings of HadoopâÅŹs simple API and its disk-based communications [19] became apparent, and systems such as Apache Spark [57] and Apache Flink [13] were developed to overcome them.
 These systems are developed according to the dataflow model and their execution models and APIs closely follow dataflow semantics.
-Some other examples of batch processing systems include Microsoft Naiad [48], Apache Apex and Google Dataflow [6].
+Some other examples of batch processing systems include Microsoft Naiad [44], Apache Apex and Google Dataflow [5].
 It is interesting to note that even with all its well-known inefficiencies, Hadoop is still being used by many people for data processing.
 Apart from the batch processing systems mentioned above, there are also streaming systems that can process data in real-time which also adhere to the dataflow model.
-Some examples of open source streaming systems include Apache Storm [57], Twitter Heron [41], Google Millwheel [5], Apache Samza [53] and Flink [15].
-Note that some of the systems process both streaming and batch data in a unified way such as Apache Apex, Google Dataflow, Naiad and Apache Flink.
-Apache Beam [6] is a project developed to provide a unified API for both batch and streaming pipelines.
+Some examples of open source streaming systems include Apache Storm [53], Twitter Heron [38], Google Millwheel [4], Apache Samza [49] and Flink [13].
+Note that some of the systems process both streaming and batch data in a unified way.
+Apache Beam [5] is a project developed to provide a unified API for both batch and streaming pipelines.
 It acts as a compiler and can translate a program written in its API to a supported batch or streaming runtime.
-Prior to modern distributed streaming systems, research was done on shared memory streaming systems, including StreamIt [56], Borealis [8], Spade [28] and S4 [50].
+Prior to modern distributed streaming systems, research was done on shared memory streaming systems, including StreamIt [52], Borealis [6], Spade [25] and S4 [46].

-There are synergies between HPC and big data systems, and authors [24, 25] among others [36] have expressed the need to enhance these systems by taking ideas from each other.
-In previous work [22, 23] we have identified the general implications of threads and processes, cache, memory management in NUMA [11], as well as multi-core settings for machine learning algorithms with MPI.
-DataMPI [42] uses MPI to build Hadoop like system while [7] uses MPI communications in Spark for better performance.
-A toolkit approach as in Twister2 makes interoperability easier at the usage level as one can change lower level components to fit different environments without changing the programmatic or user interface.
+There are synergies between HPC and big data systems, and authors [22, 23] among others [33] have expressed the need to enhance these systems by taking ideas from each other.
+In previous work [20, 21] we have identified the general implications of threads and processes, cache, memory management in NUMA [9], as well as multi-core settings for machine learning algorithms with MPI.

 There is an ongoing effort in the HPC community to develop AMT systems for realizing the full potential of multicore and many-core machines, as well as handling irregular parallel applications in a more robust fashion.
 It is widely accepted that writing efficient programs with the existing capabilities of MPI is difficult due to the bare minimum capabilities it provides.
 AMT systems model computations as dataflow graphs and use shared memory and threading to achieve best performance out of many-core machines.
-Some examples of such systems are OCR [47], DADuE [13], Charm++ [37], COMPS [17] and HPX [54], all of which focus on dynamic scheduling of the computation graph.
-A portability API is developed in DARMA [35] to AMT systems to develop applications agnostic to the details of specific systems.
+Some examples of such systems are OCR [43], DADuE [11], Charm++ [34], COMPS [15] and HPX [50], all of which focus on dynamic scheduling of the computation graph.
+A portability API is developed in DARMA [32] to AMT systems to develop applications agnostic to the details of specific systems.
 They extract the best available performance of multicore and many-core systems while reducing the burden of the user writing such programs using MPI.
-Prior to this, there was much focus in the HPC community on developing programs that could bring automatic parallelism to users such as Parallel Fortran [14].
-Research has been done with MPI to understand the effect of computer noise on collective communication operations [34, 33, 4].
+Prior to this, there was much focus in the HPC community on developing programs that could bring automatic parallelism to users such as Parallel Fortran [12].
+Research has been done with MPI to understand the effect of computer noise on collective communication operations [31, 30, 3].
 For large computations, computer noise coming from an operating system can play a major role in reducing performance.
 Asynchronous collective operations can be used to reduce the noise in such situations, but it is not guaranteed to completely eliminate the burden.